 Guangzhou has ten districts.
 Most notable ones are the central districts of Yuexiu, Liwan and Tienhe.
 Yuexiu is the commercial and cultural district and home to the city’s nightlife and entertainment.
 Tianhe is the ‘new business center’ with many 5-star hotels, huge shopping malls and skyscrapers.

-While the gay scene in Guangzhou cannot be compared with Shanghai’s or Beijing’s, there is potential growth for the gay market in a city of this size.
+Whilst the gay scene in Guangzhou cannot be compared with Shanghai or Beijing, there is potential growth for the gay market in a city of this size.
 In recent years, Guangzhou has seen an increasing number of Gay Bars, Clubs and LGBT-owned establishments.
 Gay dance parties now attract a larger, more international crowd.

 Guangzhou Baiyun International Airport (CAN) is a major airport in Southern China, serving numerous flights, both domestic and international.